Sign

 For this we pray:

-the recent wave of suicide bombings in IRAQ
+5. That the recent wave of suicide bombings in IRAQ

 will stop; and that the country will not slide